tobiasbriones/blog/swe/design/ts/refactoring/drawing-a-tree-on-canvas-with-xy-coordinates/from-imperative-to-functional-_-typescript-fetch-promise/index.md

     of imperative + declarative that can be easily written in poorly designed languages

+#### Workaround Excuses

+As said above, they say "reactive is not compatible with the Java platform", "the advantage of `async`-`await` in JS is that you keep using familiar control flows like `try`-`catch`, etc., and you lose the stacktrace info in anonymous functions if you don't use it".

+As engineers, we have to spot **other's comfort zone because otherwise they'll keep building for the symptoms**.

+If you consider that a platform is a comfort zone for cheap programmers[^x] or merchants who only want to sell "enterprise" licenses or books then take a better approach that solves the problem roots.
+Emotions or feelings do not apply to engineering decisions, e.g. I've mostly left tech like Angular and Java despite the fact that I used to love and grow with them.

+[^x]: Fun fact 🐯: "Cheap Thrills by Sia" was played at the moment of writing
+    this

+The problem is that pushing even more functional ways to disgusting languages you must always work with like JS/TS/Python only makes this more complicated as fighting against the normal flow of a language's mechanism is something I don't recommend from experience, and that's why you see such design decisions in Java for example.

+Java is an existing language with existing principles like conservatism, stability, wide general-purpose support, verbosity, etc. So if that fills the engineering requirements get it or else leave it.
+Another reason I always give to learn Java is that you'll easily get professional knowledge in these kinds of design decisions which are crucial to understand for any software engineer.

+Now, regarding TS, what can be further done to get out of the workaround circle is to use Purescript —a purely functional language aimed for replacing JS that resembles Haskell.

 ### Mutable Variable

 Usage of *mutable* variable `tree` for returning the function value: